StreamAMG/kaltura-android-sdk/README.md

 ```

 ###DRM license:
-For loading the DRM license of a video, the config must have the izsession:
+For loading the DRM license of a video, the config must have the izsession
+izsession is an unique session that client gets after logging in to the website.
+Throughout the izsession our service is recognizing if user is allowed to play content or not.

 ```
 String izsession = "00000000-0000-0000-0000-000000000000"; // Replace with your izsession